CSBiology/iMLP/README.md

     - run `cp ./cntk/lib/Cntk.Core.CSBinding-2.7.so ./cntk/lib/libCntk.Core.CSBinding-2.7.dll`

 all steps can be seen executed in out [Dockerfile](./Dockerfile)

+#### External dependencies on windows

+CNTK has some external dependencies that can not be published with the packaged tool.

+Download the CNTK package here: https://cntk.ai/dlwc-2.7.html and add the extracted ./cntk/cntk folder to your path variable.

 ### Docker

-A Dockerfile can be downloaded under [releases]() or found [here]().
+A Dockerfile can be downloaded under [releases]() or found [here](./Dockerfile).
 It takes care of setting up the necessary native dependencies of CNTK.
 Due to that, the resulting image will be quite large (~7GB).
-Build the dockerfile by running `docker build . -t imlp`
+Build the dockerfile by running `docker build . -t imlp` imlp is installed as local tool usable under `/data` via `dotnet imlp` in the container.

 ### Published binaries

 Download links to self-contained binaries can be found under [releases]().
-Linux users have to apply the same fixes as laid out under the [dotnet tool section](#dotnet-tool)
+Linux users have to apply the same fixes as laid out under the [dotnet tool section](#external-dependencies-on-linux)

 ## Usage